 In addition to being a company member and manager of The Alchemical Theatre, Gia is a former dancer with General Mischief Dance Theatre, with Artistic Director Emily Vartanian.
 She performs mostly in New York City throughout the year with these groups and other independent collaborations.

-THE ALCHEMICAL Currently owner and artistic director of Alchemical Theatre Laboratory at 104 West 14th St., which she runs with Carlo Altomare.
+THE ALCHEMICAL Current owner and artistic director of Alchemical Theatre Laboratory at 104 West 14th St., which she runs with Carlo Altomare.
 The Alchemical is a beautiful space where artists can engage in the research & development of new works, teach classes & workshops, and share their work in public performances.
-Six beautiful white-box studios on two floors.
+Seven beautiful white-box studios on three floors.

 We are committed to developing the social potential of performance, and actively foster a real discourse between artists and the public.
 Since we regard the theatrical experience as a creative public assembly; the audience is an important partner in fulfilling our mission.
 Our events tend to attract other artists, affording the attending public a personal engagement rarely found in bigger, less colloquial spaces.
 By providing affordable creative spaces for emerging NYC artists in theatre, music & the visual arts, for rehearsals, performances, classes, workshops, readings, photo/video shoots & art exhibits– we strive to catalyze our dedication to research into the contemporary meaning and nature of live performance.